Sight Pusher FAQ

 Q: What brands and models is your product compatible with?

-A: We are constantly updating the list of firearms where our tool works.
+A: We are constantly updating the list of firearms where our tool works on.
 Some models may require slide disassembly for the tool installation.
 These are the compatible models:

 All brands, all models